Hampden County Court Records

 Virtual Registry

 The Hampden Probate and Family Court operates a Virtual Registry through Zoom, available Monday through Friday from 9:00 a.m. to 4:00 p.m.
-This allows members of the public to interact with registry staff remotely for filing inquiries and other administrative matters.
+This lets members of the public interact with registry staff remotely for filing inquiries and other administrative matters.
 The call-in number is (646) 828-7666 (Meeting ID: 1600424858).

 Marriage Records

-Marriage licenses are issued by city and town clerks rather than the court, but annulments and related legal actions are within the Probate and Family Court’s jurisdiction.
+Marriage licenses are issued by city and town clerks rather than the court, though annulments and related legal actions fall within the Probate and Family Court's jurisdiction.
 Marriage records can be obtained through the RVRS or through the local town clerk in Hampden County.
-The Office of the Secretary of the Commonwealth also provides an online search tool for certain vital records.
+The Office of the Secretary of the Commonwealth also offers an online search tool for certain vital records.

 Hampden County Probate Court Records

 The probate division of the Hampden Probate and Family Court oversees estate administration, will probate, trusts, conservatorships, guardianships of incapacitated persons, and equity petitions.
-The register’s office at 50 State Street in Springfield is the custodian of all probate filings for the county.
+The register's office at 50 State Street in Springfield holds all probate filings for the county.

 Searching Probate Records